 Do you have further questions about the dental implant services we offer?
 Continue reading to find answers to commonly asked questions.

 Patients can sleep while wearing their implants.
-Dental implants are designed and intended to act and be treated just like any other tooth.
+Dental implants will act just like any other tooth.
 Patients can leave their implants in to eat, sleep, and brush their teeth.
-They function just like your natural teeth since they are surgically attached to the jaw bone.
+They function just like your natural teeth since they permanently attach to your jaw bone.

 Does food get under dental implants?

-How long does it take for gums to heal after dental implants?
+How long does it take for gums to heal after an implant procedure?

-After dental implants have been put in, patients’ gums will need to heal before everything feels back to normal.
-After this period, we can provide you with a temporary restoration until the bone is healed and you’re ready for your permanent one.
+Gums will need to heal for about 3 months after a dental implants procedure before everything feels back to normal.
+After this period, we can provide you with a temporary restoration.
+This will help the bone heal until you’re ready for your permanent prosthetic.

 Is there a lot of pain with dental implants?

 Because it’s a surgical procedure, you’ll experience some discomfort after the surgery.
-The peak of this occurs 48-72 hours after your surgery.
+The peak of this occurs 48 to 72 hours after your surgery.
 However, you shouldn’t experience any severe pain.
-It’s mainly soreness and discomfort for a few days.
-Call our office immediately if you have any severe, sharp pain.
+You may feel soreness and discomfort for a few days.
+Call our office immediately if you have any severe sharp pain.

 When can I eat after getting dental implants?

 Things will be gradual for the first 12-24 hours after the surgery.
 You’ll start with a liquid and soft diet.
-We want to bring you back to a full, normal diet gently.
+We want to bring you back to a full and normal diet gently.
 You’ll be able to eat normally after about a week.

 Am I a good candidate for dental implants?

-To see more questions and answers regarding dental implants, see Dental Implant FAQs.
+To see more questions and answers, visit Dental Implant FAQs.

 Schedule a Dental Exam Today

-If you are missing teeth and interested in dental implants in Rockville, MD, schedule a dental exam and consultation with Dr. Sarkarzadeh or Dr. Farzin.
+Dental implants in Rockville, MD, can perfectly replace your missing teeth.
+Schedule a dental exam and consultation with Dr. Sarkarzadeh or Dr. Farzin.
 They will discuss your dental health, cosmetic goals, and budget concerns to determine if dental implants are right for you.
 Congressional Dental Care is currently accepting new patients.